-The right talent intelligence can both personalize and optimize insights to fit your business’s specific talent and recruiting needs, delivering extremely detailed knowledge regardless of whatever factors may be making your talent data challenging to handle manually.
+The right hiring intelligence can both personalize and optimize insights to fit your business’s specific talent and recruiting needs, delivering extremely detailed knowledge regardless of whatever factors may be making your talent data challenging to handle manually.

-Talent intelligence solutions also can readily automate many aspects of recruitment, from candidate search, pre-hire assessments, and reference checking to detailed reporting on quality of hire metrics.
+Talent intelligence solutions also can readily automate many aspects of recruitment, from candidate search, pre-hire assessments, and reference checking to detailed reporting on Quality of Hire metrics.

 Externally, talent intelligence can provide you with better filtering for high-value talent so you can fill very specific roles with exactly the right person.
 Internally, talent intelligence can assist in identifying skills gaps as well as candidates who are prime for upskilling to fill those same gaps.